 It works best as a knowing tribute to a cult show, playing to fans already in on the joke.
 The supporting voice cast channels the spirits of Cesar Romero, Frank Gorshin, and Burgess Meredith as Joker, Riddler, and Penguin and, in an inspired in-joke, a trio of Catwomen call out Lee Merriweather and Eartha Kitt.
 The visual sound effects invent a whole new vocabulary beyond *Pow!* and *Boff!* and while the animation has a stiffness that, though appropriate to the panel-like posing of the live-action show, tends to stiffness and lacks the pop-art mix of the mundane and the surreal, it also allows the filmmakers to populate the screen with dozens of blank-faced Batmans in a free-for-all with a roll call of classic TV villains (the ultimate call-out of animated cameos) and send the cast into space for an episode.
 It’s an exercise in juvenilia for grown-ups.
 Saints preserve us!

-Also on DVD and Blu-ray.
+Blu-ray and DVD from Warner Home Video.
 Only the Blu-ray includes the featurettes “A Classic Cadre of Voices” and “Those Dastardly Desperados,” plus bonus DVD and Ultraviolet Digital HD copies of the film.